 Update

-Fall 2023: Construction project activity is on hold due to the General Contractor filing bankruptcy.
-The project schedule is dependent on the City working with the surety bond insurance company’s plan to complete the project.
-Upon acceptance the construction shall be restarted and a new completion schedule set.
+Construction project activity has been on hold due to the General Contractor filing bankruptcy.
+The project will resume when the City accepts the surety bond insurance company’s plan to complete the project.
+Construction is currently anticipated to resume in the Fall of 2024.

 Background